Collagen, hair loss & thin hair

 Research suggests that insufficient levels of vitamin D are involved in a variety of autoimmune diseases, including alopecia areata.
 A cross-sectional study with 86 patients with alopecia areata, 44 patients with vitiligo and 58 healthy controls was conducted.
 Serum vitamin D-25-OH levels in the patients with alopecia areata were significantly lower than in the patients with vitiligo and the healthy control subjects.
 In addition, a significant inverse correlation was found between disease severity and Vitamin D-25-OH serum levels in the patients with alopecia.
 Researchers concluded that screening patients with alopecia areata for vitamin D deficiencies appears to be of value in order to prescribe a dietary supplement with vitamin D to these people.

-Direct sun exposure is the best way to absorb vitamin D. Expose your skin to the sun for about 10-15 minutes to absorb about 10,000 IU (250 μg) of natural vitamin D. To increase your vitamin D levels from foods, you can benefit from eating: halibut, mackerel, eel, salmon, whitefish, swordfish, maitake mushrooms and portabello mushrooms.
+Direct sun exposure is the best way to absorb vitamin D. Expose your skin to the sun for about 10-15 minutes to absorb about 10,000 IU (250 μg) of natural vitamin D. To increase your vitamin D levels from food, you can benefit from eating: halibut, mackerel, eel, salmon, whitefish, swordfish, maitake mushrooms and portabello mushrooms.

 If you think your hair loss is due to a vitamin D deficiency or other measurable causes, you can check this with a blood test done in collaboration with our partner BLODKOLLEN .
 We offer WOMEN'S LARGE HAIRBOLT and MEN'S LARGE HAIRBOLT .